FortAwesome/wordpress-fontawesome/DEVELOPMENT.md

 Leave that running in one terminal and do the following in a separate terminal.

-Playwright must be installed when initializing a local dev environment:
+Playwright must be also installed when initializing a local dev environment:
 ```bash
 cd admin
 npx playwright install --with-deps